kirbysayshi/kirbysayshi.github.com/_posts/2012-06-26-portal-experiments-impactjs.md

 ---

+UPDATE 06-29-2012: The demo now shows the what you can "see" through the portals in a limited way!

 [ImpactJS][] is a great game engine.
 I'm still working on this, but wanted to share some basic portal-like teleportation using ImpactJS.

 <figure>